tjstankus/attrocity/notes.md

 RentPath, but I'm thinking that it should default to the Ruby notion of truthiness.
 Yes, the default boolean coercer will adhere to the Ruby notion of truthiness.
 But we need to then inject a coercer that's not part of the built-in coercers, which we should probably do in RentalsModels.
+This work is done.

 ### ClassAttribute

-These are the templates from which instance attributes are created.
-When an instance attribute is created, however, we have data.
-How does data inform the diffs?

 - [ ] Start with default_value as a simple Ruby attribute (data).